8go/matrix-commander/README.md

                         room alias (e.g. '#SomeRoomAlias:matrix.example.com'),
                         or short alias (e.g. 'SomeRoomAlias' or
                         '#SomeRoomAlias').
-As response room id, room display name, room canonical alias, room topic, room creator, and room encryption are printed.
+As response room id, room display name, room canonical alias, room topic, and room encryption are printed.
 One line per room will be printed.
+If --output is set to JSON a lot more information will be printed.
 Since either room id or room alias are accepted as input and both room id and room alias are given as output, one can hence use this option to map from room id to room alias as well as vice versa from room alias to room id.
-Do not confuse this option with the options '--get-display-name' and '--set-
+Do not confuse this option with the options '--get-display-name' and '--set-display-name', which get/set the user display
-                        display-name', which get/set the user display name, not the room display name.
+                        name, not the room display name.
   --get-client-info     Print client information.
 Details:: Print information
                         kept in the client, i.e. matrix-commander.
 Output is printed in JSON format.